 - The drive is formatted in NTFS.
 If the router doesn’t support this file system, I’ll use the applicable one and note that in the review.
 So far, all routers I’ve reviewed support NTFS.

-- For the official scores, I perform the test using Windows 10’s File Explorer (a.ka.
+- I perform the test using Windows 10’s File Explorer (a.ka.
 Windows Explorer).
-It’s a simple drag and drops copy test with a 20GB single file as the data.
+It’s a simple drag and drops copy test via the common Server Message Block (SMB, a.k.a.
+Samba) protocol with a 20GB single file as the data.

 - I do the test using a wired Gigabit connection.
 If the router has a multi-gig port, I’ll use that port, too.